top of page

-“We’re never going to catch the mere dragons like this,” My-re said to herself as she shifted her battle axe across her back and began her patrol to check the snare traps set out a half a mile from the flying ship the Unsinkable III, which now sat in the middle of the Rirorni plains.
-For the past two weeks, repairs to the ship continued after nearly escaping the Storm Crags and crashing to the flowery field beyond.
+“The mere dragons are not coming back.
+Probably lost in the wild,” My‑re said to herself.
+She shifted her battle axe across her back and began her patrol to check the snare traps set out half a mile from the flying ship the Unsinkable III, which now sat in the middle of the Rirorni plains.
+The repairs to the vessel continued after nearly escaping the Storm Crags and crashing into the flowery field beyond.

 It was getting late.
-Muted grey clouds streaked the sky, but light occasionally poked through.
-The afternoon sun started to slow drift towards the horizon.
+Muted grey clouds streaked the sky, and the afternoon sun slowly drifted toward the horizon.
 This would be the last trap to check for the day.
-She took a moment as a strong wind blew.
-The scent of wild lavender flowers, growing in the far distance, washed over her.
+She took a moment when a strong wind blew.
+The scent of wild lavender flowers growing in the far distance washed over her.
 It was lovely.

-Not too far off, My-re heard the bleating of a goat.
-It was high pitched and continued every few seconds.
-It was in distress.
-She followed the sound and found a kid-goat with his hind leg stuck in one of the snares.
-It was small.
-Its fur was brown and white with a cute pink nose.
+Not too far off, My‑re heard the bleating of a goat.
+High-pitched and in distress, it continued every few seconds.
+She followed the sound and found a kid goat with its hind leg stuck in one of the snares.
+Small, with fur brown and white fur, it had a cute pink nose.
 It spotted her and stopped.
-After a moment, it continued to bleat at her.
+After a moment, it started to bleat at her.

-“Great, another goat,” My-re sighed out loud.
-“We’ll little fellow, it seems you’re not the only one lost too.
-However, you’re in good company, as we’ve probably caught your parents, siblings, and probably first, second, and third cousins in the past two weeks.”
+“Great, another goat,” My‑re sighed out loud.
+“Well, little fellow, it seems you’re not the only one lost too.
+However, today is your lucky day, as I think we still have plenty of meat.”

-My-re bent down and untangled the creature.
-It licked his leg several times and she expected it to run off, but stayed.
+My‑re bent down and untangled the creature.
+It licked its leg several times, and she expected it to run off, but it stayed.
 “Go, shoo.”

 It looked up at her and let out a long bleat.

-My-re gently scooted it with her boot, but didn’t run along.
+My‑re gently scooted it with her boot, but it didn’t hurry along.
 “I’m not your mother.
-Go find her,” My-re said and motioned with her hands for it to move along.
-It let out another long bleat at her.
+Go find her,” She motioned with her hands for it to scamper along.
+It issued another long bleat.

-“Stupid goat,” My-re sighed, bent down, and patted the cute animal.
-Its hair was course and rough.
-It butted its head gently into her leg and rubbed against her a few times.
-“Alright, alright you’re welcome.”
+“Stupid goat,” My‑re sighed, bent down, and patted the cute animal.
+Its hair felt coarse and rough.
+It butted its head into her leg and rubbed against her a few times.
+“Alright, alright, you’re welcome.”
 She then re-set the snare.
-“I don’t know who is more stupid?
-The Shagornan elves thinking this snare will trap a mere dragon or you goats that keep getting caught in them.
+“I don’t know who’s more stupid.
+Havelock thinking the mere dragons will just return or you goats that keep getting caught in these snares.”

 The goat bleated.

-“Yeah, your right.
-The elves are more stupid.”
-My-re brushing off her hands, rose and began to leave.
-After several paces, she turned to the goat.
+“Yeah, you're right.
+Havelock is more stupid.”
+My‑re brushed off her hands, rose, and began to leave.
+After several paces, she turned back to the goat.
 “Are you coming…Joey?”

 The goat hopped after her in the flowery field.

 “Ah, good you caught another one.
-We can use that one for dinner,” Vomarian said, as he looked at Joey in her arms.
-He then pulled out a dagger and continued, “Here you can use my blade to bleed it.”
+It’s small, so we can use it for dinner.
+Make a stew,” Vomarian said, looking at Joey.
+He pulled a dagger and continued, “Here, you can use my blade to bleed it.”

 “This is how the sausage is made.
-I’m a bit surprised, but if you don’t want to—”
+I can if you don’t want to.”

 “We’re going to entice the mere dragons by cooking the goats,” Vomarian explained.